intheon/stream_viewer/docs/README.md

 `conda env create -f conda-requirements.yml`

+Or, using `uv` to install dependencies using the included `pyproject.toml` file:

+`uv sync`

+### Running the provided applications

-then activate with:
+If using conda, first activate the environment with:

 `conda activate streamviewer`

-### Running the provided applications
+The main application can be run with:

+`python stream_viewer/applications/main.py`

 Applications in the `applications` module can be run with

 `python -m stream_viewer.applications.{application_name}`

+Or if using `uv`, you can run with:

+`uv run stream_viewer/applications/main.py`
+(Or any other application in the `applications` module)

 Additionally, if installed as a package, several of the more useful applications have entry points and can be run directly from the console: